drausin/libri/deploy/cloud/README.md

 ## Joining the Libri Network

 To join the existing Libri network, you must provide a seed IP.
 Additional node IPs will be added to the cluster routing table once the cluster has joined the network.
-To do so, modify `libri.yml:460` by replacing the bootstraps value `librarians-0.libri.default.svc.cluster.local:20100` with a known Libri peer IP.
+To do so, modify `libri.yml:460` by replacing the bootstraps value `librarians-0.libri.default.svc.cluster.local:20100` with a known Libri peer IP:Port combination such that it appears as follows:

+    --bootstraps 'xx.xxx.xxx.xxx:30100'

 ## Monitoring